lt-mayonesa/split-reader/README.md

 2. Use modifiers when clicking links to open in a split mode:
      - `Ctrl+Shift+Click` - Split vertically
      - `Ctrl+Alt+Click` - Split horizontally
+3. Also use keyboard shortcuts:
+     - `Ctrl+x` - Close focused window